All Episodes

 It really is.

-Nor do I like sending people to war and 5,000 Americans fighting, bleeding and dying because you guys sent them there, and then you allow the political politicizing of that war, resulting in the very cities that they won,
+I don't like collateral damage, nor do I like sending people to war and 5,000 Americans fighting, bleeding, and dying because you guys sent them there, and then you allow the politicizing of that war, resulting in the very cities that they won-Mosul, Ramadi, Takrete, and Fallucia, ending up in the hands of ISIS and ISIS having access to all the money they want through the oil resources of Iraq,

 Although I give most of the blame to that on Obama.

-You know, where were you, Senator McCain and Senator Graham when WikiLeaks released the Afghan war logs?
+You know, where were you, Senator McCain and Senator Graham, when WikiLeaks released the Afghan war logs?

-Where were you calling for cybersecurity when WikiLeaks released in 2010 the Iraqi war logs?
+Where were you calling for cybersecurity when Wikileaks released in 2010 the Iraqi war logs?

-Where were you in 2010 when WikiLeaks released U.S. diplomatic cables?
+Where were you in 2010 when Wikileaks released U.S. diplomatic cables?

-Absolutely destroying you guys cybersecurity-wise.
+They're killing you guys, absolutely destroying you guys cybersecurity-wise.

 And here we are seven years later, and now you're all outraged.

-And now you teamed up with a hack like Senator Claire McCaskill, and now you're trying to make cybersecurity the biggest issue that's ever been, but you've missed all these opportunities to reinforce cybersecurity in America, never made a big deal about it.
+Maybe a coincidence that both of you hate Donald Trump and Lindsey Graham wouldn't support Donald Trump, and now you teamed up with a hack like Senator Claire McCaskill, and now you're trying to make cybersecurity the biggest issue that's ever been, but you've missed all these opportunities to reinforce cybersecurity in America, never made a big deal about it.

 Well, that tells me you're just as politically motivated as Obama and the Democrats.